flame-code/FLAME/docs/11_dynamics.rst

 Dynamics
 ========

-The details of molecular dynamics simulations are specified here.
+The details of molecular dynamics (MD) simulations are specified here.
 Not all keywords apply to every available method.
 Note that there is a fundamental difference in using dynamics to either sample free energies,